 FILM AND TV

-There are over 350 PBS stations in the United States and Chris Bové is the editor at one of their top five stations.
+There are over 350 PBS stations in the United States and Chris Bové is the editor at one of their top stations.
+(We cover Toronto.)
 His work is seen regularly by millions.

 With an expert instinct for visual and narrative sequencing, he turns every moment of the film into a storytelling opportunity.
 This results in tremendous R.O.I. and full-funding opportunities for future productions.